pradoprojects/SiAC/readme.md

 # ReadMe

 Welcome to the SiAC project.
 I conducted this project back in 2011.
-The system developed in the project was written in JSF + Vanilla Javascript + Hibernate + MySQL.
+I developed the system in JSF + Vanilla Javascript + Hibernate + MySQL.
+I also designed UI of the system, including it's Logo, icons, and buttons (Just a quick note to put things in perspective: back in 2011, adaptative and responsive interfaces were still in their infancy...
+Given the short time I had to deliver the entire system, I opted for a more straightforward and concise approach in the UI).

 The purpose of the system was to help automate the process of evaluation between employees of a corporation that I worked for, in the Agricultural Research field.